The main aim of this course is to introduce students to the analysis of the German morphological system.

 Cantarini, Sibilla (2018).
 Bildung und Verwendung von Neologismen in der deutschen Wirtschaftssprache der Gegenwart.
 Milano: EDUCatt.
-Students not attending the course have to read introductory parts of the book.
+Students not attending the course have to read parts of the book about neologisms.

 Additional material is available on the e-learning platform of the course.

 The following books are for those students who have difficulties in reading the German texts: